CloverCard/CloverTrainerUtils/readme.md

   <tr>
    <td>Clear Trainer Commands
    </td>
-   <td>/tutils commands clear [start OR forfeit OR playerwins OR playerloses]
+   <td>/tutils commands clear [start OR forfeit OR playerwins OR playerloses OR interact]
    </td>
    <td>Clears all commands on a trainer for the specified event.
    </td>